Find Affordable College Courses

 Gainesville, FL

-University of Florida-Online landed the #16 spot in the 2023 rankings for the best value public health programs.
+University of Florida-Online ranked #16 on this year’s Best Value Public Health Schools in the Southeast Region list.
 Located in the city of Gainesville, UF Online is a public college with a medium-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at UF Online are $16,579 a year.
+Out-of-state tuition fees for undergraduate students at UF Online are $16,579 per year.
 The average amount in student loans that public health majors at UF Online take out is $18,087.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $248.

 On top of its placing in our value ranking, UF Online also did well on our Best Public Health Schools in the Southeast Region list.
 It’s in the top 5% of all schools reviewed in this analysis.